Try Now

 Rate Limits

-To ensure system stability and fair resource allocation, the LucidNova RF1 API implements the following rate limits:
+To ensure system stability and fair resource allocation, the LucidQuery AI API implements the following rate limits across all models:

 Limit Type Default Value Description